Nikkesha

-Nikkesha is an Indian-Canadian actress, model, and singer known for work in Indian films, television, and music videos across Hindi, Gujarati, Telugu, Tamil, and Punjabi industries.
+Nikkesha Rangwala (born 8 February 1995), known mononymously as Nikkesha, is a Canadian actress, model, and singer known for work in Indian films, television, and music videos across Hindi, Gujarati, Telugu, Tamil, and Punjabi industries.
 She gained recognition for her role as Amal Mirza in the web series Haq Se (2018) and has appeared in films such as Inti No. 13 (2024), Dirty Fellow (2024) and Dream Lock (2024).
 She has appeared as the lead in over 30 music videos.

 Early life and education

 Nikkesha was born on 8 February 1995, in Vancouver, Canada to a family of Indian descent.
 She holds a Bachelor of Science degree in Communication from the University of British Columbia.
 She was actively involved in musical theatre dance and choir.
 She took acting and modelling classes at Vancouver Film School, John Casablanca Institute, and Roshan Taneja's Institute for Acting in Mumbai, India.

 She is fluent in English, Hindi, Punjabi, and Gujarati, and has trained in Western and Indian classical music.